 One of the roles of government is to promote the state’s economy to stimulate long-term growth.
 As a professor of business and economics, this is a topic I have knowledge of and teach.
-In my judgment, the most effective way a state representative can create jobs is to fight high taxes and needless regulations.
+In my judgment, the most effective way a state representative can create jobs is to fight high taxes and unnecessary regulations.
 In addition, lawmakers need to formulate and support public policies that will:

 - Encourage business start-ups